 Temple employed a phased return approach when planning for the for the 2020–2021 academic year.
-Each phase allowed additional people on campus in strictly regulated fashion.
+Each phase allowed additional people on campus in a strictly regulated fashion.
 To ensure a healthy environment for our students, faculty and staff, measures aimed at protecting public health—centered around the four public health pillars—are in place.

 When employed, a phased approach allows us to assess our protocols and ensure that they produce the best possible results through each of the phases of reopening.
 All planning efforts and continued support of state and local authorities allow for a highly fluid situation.
 The university was ready to pivot to primarily online instruction at any point.

 Scenarios considered explored a range of possibilities, from a slightly modified traditional semester to a blend of smaller classes; continued online teaching; and gatherings that are limited in size, or anticipate greater use of online options.
 The four scenarios for the 2020–2021 academic year were reasonably normal, restricted semester, essentials only and comprehensive remote.
 All plans have included contingencies for changing conditions over time.

 The university consistently monitors and responds to new information about COVID-19 and its impacts, and we are prepared to deviate from outlined plans in order to take swift actions to keep our community safe.
 The health and safety of our students, faculty and staff is always our top priority.